garylirocks/quickrefs/azure-devops.markdown

 - Can't join directly to your corporate network
 - Can't pre-load software, you need to install during a pipeline run

+### Managed DevOps Pool

+- Resources in Azure
+- Placed in "Dev Center" -> "Dev Center project"
+- You could specify
+  - OS disk type
+  - OS image (Windows, Ubuntu, custom)
+  - VM size
+  - Max. count of agents
+- Networking: could be an isolated vNet or an existing vNet
+- Scaling: could have a schedule to pre-provision agents, so they become standby, ready to receive jobs

 ### Deployment jobs